SalomePlatform/sat/doc/src/commands/compile.rst

 Some useful configuration pathes
 =================================

-The way to compile a product is defined in the product configuration file (pyconf).
+The way to compile a product is defined in the *pyconf file configuration*.
 The main options are:

   * **build_source** : the method used to build the product (cmake/autotools/script)